dashtail/drf-kata/README.md

 # drf-kata

+## Background

+Here at SewerAI we use Django to power our primary API.
+Django is a web framework which by default is mostly used to serve HTML.
+It also features a powerful ORM for interacting with databases.
+Django Rest Framework is an addon library which facilites the creation of JSON REST APIs within Django.
 ## How to use this Kata

-You are given a bootsrap for Django and Postgres with Django Rest Framework also installed.
+You are given a bootstrap for Django and Postgres with Django Rest Framework also installed.

 Your goal is to create a simple note taking API.